Honor Code and Bylaws - Information Sessions for Students

 Students and faculty will be asked to vote on the Honor Code and Bylaws in November, and if approved, the Honor Code and Bylaws will go into effect with the beginning of the spring semester.

 To ensure that the law school community is informed about the Honor Code and to answer any questions or concerns that arise before voting, the Honor Code Development Committee has set up several information sessions to discuss the Honor Code.
-Food will be provided at the sessions, and they will be held on the following dates:
+The final session will be held on Wednesday, November 7, from 5:15-6:15 p.m., in Room 340.

 The current Honor Code and Bylaws, and a list of the Committee members can be found on Community Property here: https://colleges.moss.drexel.edu/law/SitePages/Honor%20Code.aspx